 “Hurry.”
 Ren is already up and dressed.
 “Time runs thin.”

-Lucky sits up in bed and grumbles, “ ‘Time runs thin.’
+Lucky sits up in bed, grumbling, “ ‘Time runs thin.’
 ‘Time runs thin.’
-For the love of Ganshy, grace my ears with something else.”
+For the love of Ganshy, grace my ears with fairer words.”

-“While we dawdle, Lyderea tightens her grip on Evermoor.
-Not a concern for one such as you, since you snatch the food from paupers’ mouths, but—”
+Ren pat-checks the daggers strapped to his chest.
+“While we tarry, Lyderea tightens her grip on Evermoor.
+Not a concern for a thief like you, seeing as you snatch the food from paupers’ mouths, but—”

 “Yes, Ren—I run around in the dead of night, denying babes their milk and bread.”
 Lucky rolls his eyes.
-“Cry off, would you?”
+“Cry off, will you?”

-Nyanti pokes her head into our tent.
-“We should arrive in three days’ time, roughly around noon.
-The higher the sun is, the safer we are from Sytíshí magic..”
+Nyanti pokes her head in through the flap.
+“If we step off now, we should arrive in three days’ time, roughly around noon.
+The brighter the sun, the safer we are from Sytíshí magic.”

 “Taking advantage of your enemy’s weakness—that I understand.”
-Elier begins stowing his gear.
+Elier shoulders his carry and slips outside.

-“Speak for yourself,” Erany mumbles, rubbing her eyes with curled fingers.
-“I would give a kingdom and a half for a hot cup of kepi.
+“Gods I’m tired,” Erany mumbles, rubbing her eyes with curled fingers.
+“I would give a kingdom and a half for a cup of kepi.
 Some eggs and mutton as well.”

 “Typical,” Ren scoffs.
-“Our lodging is a little too rough for her majesty’s liking.”
+“Our lodging is a little crude for her majesty’s tastes.”

 Erany’s face twists with anger.
 “Watch your—”

-Erany directs a Jessica Jones-worthy Look of Fury at Ren, who responds dismissively with a flap of his hand.
-(Part of me is pleased.
-Initially, I had worried about whether they might be a couple, but that doesn’t appear to be the—)
+Erany directs a Jessica Jones-worthy Look of Fury at Ren, who acts as if he doesn’t see it.
+Part of me is pleased.
+Initially, I wasn’t sure if they had a romantic history, but that doesn’t appear to be the ca—

 “Are you ready, Jon?”
 Gyrax is standing by the door-flap, ready to go.

-I get my stuff together and rush out the door.
+I finish getting dressed, grab my stuff, and rush out the door.

-Being San Franciscan, I was raised in a system that emphasized social justice and racial inclusion, so I’m well aware that Lord of the Rings, Game of Thrones, and Dungeons and Dragons are devoid of minorities.
-(Well, D&D had campaign expansions like Al Qadim, Kara Tur, and Maztica, but they were solely for nerds like yours truly).
-Typically, anything fantasy hails from Western Europe, so it feels a little weird (in a good way) to see that Evermoor doesn’t hew to traditional mores.
+As we make our way through the camp, I’m struck by Elerica’s ethnic diversity.
+I was born and raised in San Francisco—a city that emphasizes social justice and racial inclusion—so I’m well aware that Lord of the Rings, Game of Thrones, and Dungeons and Dragons are by and large devoid of minorities.
+(Well, D&D has expansions like Al Qadim, Kara Tur, and Maztica, but they were solely for nerds like yours truly).
+Typically, anything fantasy hails from Western Europe, so it feels weird (in a good way) to see Evermoor breaking with traditional mores.

-“Gyrax.
-I’ve noticed that the humans here are…uh…” I trail off, struggling to find the right terminology.
+“Gyrax, I’ve noticed the humans are…” I trail off, struggling to find the right terminology.
 “They’re not that different from what I saw on Earth.
 Racially speaking, that is.”

 “Yeah.
 I never saw diversity in swords and sorcery.
 Here, though, it’s a different story.”

 “Good choice of words,” he says.
-“For it is a different story entirely.
-The short answer is: much of what you see is a collective hallucination.”
+“Because you’re right; the story is a different one altogether.
+The short answer is that much of what you see is a collective hallucination.”

 “Say what?”
 I cock my head.

-“Your environment responds according to thought.
-Not just your personal world, but the world you share with others as well.
-This is the fundamental principle behind magic and creation.”
+“Your environment responds to your deepest desires.
+That is the fundamental principle behind magic and creation.”